jaroslaw-weber/blog/data/posts/csharp-vs-rust.md

 ```rust
 let content : Result<String, Error> = read_file("text.txt");
 ```
 This looks just like option but with some small addition. `read_file` can five us file or give us error struct.
-For non-trivial projects, it is better to create custom errors.
-Handling everything with one type of error is too simple.

 Let's say we want to have a function which reads second line of a file.
 We want to handle all errors.
 What possible "bad things" can happen?
 File may not exist.
 Also it may not have second line (it may be one-line file).
 We could try something like this: